Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

     git push --set-upstream origin new-branch
 ```

 This is dumb.
-This is dumb.
 If a local branch doesn't have an upsteam branch, I always want to create one.

 ```sh
 [push]